If there is any inconsistency between the Privacy Laws and this Policy, the Privacy Laws will prevail to the extent of the inconsistency.

 Amendment of Personal Information

-If you wish to amend personal information that we hold that is not editable through the Site, please contact us at email@example.com to request amendment.
+If you wish to amend personal information that we hold that is not editable through our Services, please contact us at email@example.com to request amendment.
 Depending upon the personal information you seek to access, you may be asked:

 We will respond to a request for access to personal information within a reasonable period after the request is made (or such other period required by law).